ComputerElite/APKDowngrader/README.md

 ### `You haven't got <filename> to downgrade your App.`
 This means the downgrading of this app and version to the target version has been checked by trusted people but you don't have the downgrading file.
-You can find some links on https://github.com/ComputerElite/wiki/notthereyet .
-Just download the file and place it next to your exe (if you downloaded a zip file then first extract the zip)
+You should get a prompt where you can download the file if the download link has been added to the downgrade entry.

 ### `File is used by another process` aka long fat error
 Restart the program, selct and apk and then **wait 30 seconds before starting to downgrade**.
 The Error might not come anymore.